pgdouyon/vim-accio/README.md

       operation or error reporting.
     - If anyone ever ends up actually using this plugin I would still entertain arguments in favor of the location list, just open up an issue about it.
-    - For anyone worried about Accio trashing their quickfix list, Accio tries to reuse the quickfix list (rather than constantly creating a new one), to avoid filling up all of the saved quickfix lists with Accio lists.
+    - For anyone worried about Accio trashing their quickfix list, Accio makes an effort to reuse the quickfix list wherever possible.
 - Neomake is essentially a superset of Accio.
 My plan for Accio is to be a lightweight alternative to Neomake that hopefully feels like it gives more control over your compilers/linters.